When Dependencies Ship More Than We Bargained For

 }

 Snyk and GitHub's Dependabot automate vulnerability scanning and can open PRs to bump compromised versions.
-Not a silver bullet, but useful as part of a pipeline.

 // Do you really need a package for this?

-const leftPad = (str, len, ch = ' ') => str.padStart(len, ch);Sometimes the best dependency is the one you didn't install.
+const leftPad = (str, len, ch = ' ') => str.padStart(len, ch);The best dependency is the one we did not install.